-Last week three friends and I went horseback riding with Outback Trails, and what an amazing experience it was.
+Last week three friends and I went horseback riding with Outback Trails, and what a wonderful experience it was.

-It’s about a 40 minute drive from Placencia and so we started off early.
-We packed a picnic, water, swim suits and towels and bug spray.
+It’s about a 40 minute drive from Placencia and we started out early.
+We packed a picnic lunch, water, swim suits and towels and bug spray.
 The stables and common area was very inviting with lots of shade, washrooms and a picnic table.
 We were greeted by a flock of Guinea Fowl who were very busy looking for insects to eat.

 And in a nearby tree – a Toucan!
 Something I haven’t seen yet since we arrived in Belize.
 He spent some time posing very nicely for us, moving his head slowly from one side to the next in order for us to get his “good side.”

-We were given helmets and fanny packs to put our stuff in (water, glasses, phones, snacks etc.) and then shown to our horses who were very friendly and well behaved.
+We were given helmets and waist packs to put our things in (water, glasses, phones, snacks etc.) and then shown to our horses who were very friendly and well behaved.

 A quick group photo

-before we mounted and were on our way with our lovely guide, Ken.
-He was very friendly and knowledgeable about, well, everything.
+before we mounted and were on our way with our guide, Ken.
+He was very friendly and knowledgeable about.
 Any question we asked about the horses, or the vegetation, he had the answer for.